|

 The Formation of Elements

-The Continuous Evolution of the Universe
+The Ongoing Evolution of the Universe

-Unanswered Questions
+Unresolved Questions

 FAQ: The Big Bang and the Birth of the Universe

 What is the Big Bang?
-The Big Bang is the scientific theory that describes the birth of our universe about 13.7 billion years ago from an extremely dense and hot state.
+The Big Bang is the scientific theory that describes the birth of our universe about 13.7 billion years ago, from an extremely dense and hot state.

 What is the importance of the Big Bang theory?
 This theory is crucial as it helps explain the origin of the universe and the fundamental laws governing its evolution.